Africa

 We rise early today for birding in the vast Pantanal Wetlands - one of the last untouched wildlife sanctuaries in the world, stretching over 96,000 square miles (250,000 square km).

-Activities vary by lodge and in addition to birding you can usually also enjoy guided walks, boat rides, game drives, catch-and-release fishing and night walks.
-Horse riding is available at some lodges (either included or at an extra charge).
+Guided activities vary by lodge but usually include walking trails, boat rides, climbing an observation tower to see the vastness of the Pantanal, birding, game drives, catch-and-release fishing and night walks.
+Horse riding is available at some lodges (either included or at an extra charge) and in the evening you can enjoy star gazing in the clear night skies.

 Day 4